scottfrederick/spring-music/README.md

 ## Running the application on Cloud Foundry

-When running on Cloud Foundry, the application will detect the type of database service bound to the application (if any) and configure the appropriate Spring profile automatically.
-This is currently done by inspecting the name of the service to see if it contains one of the following values anywhere in the name:
+When running on Cloud Foundry, the application will detect the type of database service bound to the application (if any).
+If a service of one of the supported types (MySQL, Postgres, MongoDB, or Redis) is bound to the app, the appropriate Spring profile will be configured to use the database service.

-* `mysql`
-* `postgres`
-* `mongodb`
-* `redis`

-If one of these values is found anywhere in the name of a bound service, then the appropriate Spring profile will be configured to use the database service.
 The connection strings and credentials needed to use the service will be extracted from the Cloud Foundry environment.

 If no bound services are found containing any of these values in the name, then the `in-memory` profile will be used.